bgveenstra/cs-lessons/computer-architecture.md

 <details>
   <summary>How many different answers or alternatives can one bit represent?</summary>
-   <p>Two!
+   * Two!
 You may have come up with some cool schemes to pass information.
 Remember computers aren't as clever as people!
-From a computer's perspective, one bit can only represent two possibilities. </p>
+From a computer's perspective, one bit can only represent two possibilities.
 </details>